tim-smart/effect-io-ai/effect/Effect-withConfigProviderScoped.md

 # withConfigProviderScoped

+Sets a configuration provider within a scope.

+**Details**

-Sets the configuration provider to the specified value and restores it to its original value when the scope is closed.
+This function sets the configuration provider to a specified value and ensures that it is restored to its original value when the scope is closed.

 To import and use `withConfigProviderScoped` from the "Effect" module: